Karan551/django_social_project/notes_1.md

 - *Your path should be :-* <br>
   **tweetApp/templates/tweetApp/index.html**
   <br>
-  where `tweeApp` name is our app name.
+  where `tweetApp` name is our app name.

   - Go to your `views.py` file which is located in your app and write the following code:-<br>
    *path:* **tweetApp/views.py**